Generation of wave turbulence in dipolar gases driven across their phase transitions

-\paragraph*{\textit {Conclusions.}} We explicated the manifestation and properties of wave turbulence in driven dipolar gases featuring beyond mean-field corrections, while dynamically crossing the ensuing phase boundaries.
+{ \textbf{Conclusions}} We theoretically explored the manifestation and properties of wave turbulence in driven dipolar gases featuring beyond mean-field corrections, while dynamically crossing the ensuing phase boundaries.
 The behavior of the spectrum at long timescales is unveiled associated with a direct energy cascade and the emergence of a genuine nonequilibrium quasi-steady state.
 The estimated scaling exponents at large momenta signal the onset of wave turbulence.
-Notably, we uncover that exotic phases of matter such as SS or droplets due to their inherent extended momentum distribution expedite the generation of the ensuing nonequilibrium quasi-steady state.
+Interestingly, a similar power-law behavior and exponent appear in the presence of three-body losses which, however, enforce a more drastic decay at large momenta.
+The inherent extended momentum distributions of exotic phases of matter such as SS or droplets expedite the generation of the ensuing nonequilibrium quasi-steady state.
 We have demonstrated the emergence of wave turbulence independently of the initial phase, the driving frequency and the crossed phase boundary.

-Our results open new avenues for the exploration of quantum turbulence and the universal features of nonequilibrium dynamics in long-range interacting platforms~\cite{chomaz_dipolar_2022}, even beyond dipolar gases, exhibiting, for instance, crystallized density order~\cite{Choi_turbulent_2002}.
+Our results open new avenues for the exploration of quantum turbulence and the universal features of nonequilibrium dynamics in long-range interacting platforms~\cite{chomaz_dipolar_2022}, even beyond dipolar gases, exhibiting, for instance, crystalline density order~\cite{Choi_turbulent_2002}.
 In this context, it would be valuable to explore how different exotic crystal arrangements~\cite{ripley_two-dimensional_2023,Hertkorn_pattern_2021} (beyond the hexagonal one) can be systematically used to engineer the onset of turbulence.
 A natural next step is to investigate the emergence of the inverse energy cascade~\cite{karailiev_observation_2024,Reeves_inverse_2013,Neely_characteristics_2013} in such long-range interacting setups with a particular focus on understanding the role of relevant beyond-mean-field phases of matter.
 Another interesting pathway is to explore non-conventional anisotropic turbulent aspects e.g. with the aid of a rotating magnetic field~\cite{Halder_control_2022,Mukherjee_stacks_2023}.
+Moreover, other dynamical protocols for generating wave turbulence would be worth pursuing, such as driven spatially modulated external potentials~\cite{karailiev_observation_2024} reflecting the symmetry of the SS configurations.
+Finally, further studies are required to establish a solid understanding of the impact of the dimensionality of the dipolar gas on the emergent turbulent cascades~\cite{Alexakis_quasi_2023,Danilov_quasi_2000}.